DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * H264QualityTuningLevel `string` (values: SINGLE_PASS, SINGLE_PASS_HQ, MULTI_PASS_HQ): Use Quality tuning level (H264QualityTuningLevel) to specifiy whether to use fast single-pass, high-quality singlepass, or high-quality multipass video encoding.

 ### H264RateControlMode
-* H264RateControlMode `string` (values: VBR, CBR): Rate control mode.
-CQ uses constant quantizer (qp), ABR (average bitrate) does not write HRD parameters.
+* H264RateControlMode `string` (values: VBR, CBR): Use this setting to specify whether this output has a variable bitrate (VBR) or constant bitrate (CBR).

 ### H264RepeatPps
 * H264RepeatPps `string` (values: DISABLED, ENABLED): Places a PPS header on each encoded picture, even if repeated.